 During one of my first Ramadhan’s in Dubai, when I had none of my recipes with me, I went online to find anything that would make it feel more like Ramadhan at home.

-From the very first batch I knew this was the perfect bolla recipe.
+I adapted this recipe for Buttermilk bollas and knew from the very first batch that this is the perfect bollas recipe.
 The texture is light and airy and the bollas are perfectly rounded every time.
-As I am wont to do, the recipe has been adapted to my own style of baking and the method varies slightly from the original.
+The original recipe has been adapted to my own style of baking and the method varies slightly from the original.

 The original recipe says to let the dough stand for at least 30 minutes before frying.
 I do not like the texture when it is left that long and would recommend that it be fried within 10 minutes of mixing.